To find the longest substring without repeating characters, we use a sliding window approach

 The algorithm iterates through the string once, making it linear in time complexity.

-The algorithm uses a set to store unique characters, where 'm'
+The algorithm uses a set to store unique characters, where 'm' is

 the size of